chandanhpcic/docs/source/manual/certificates.rst

 Certificate types
 -----------------

-The following types of certificate can be generated in OPNsense:
+The following types of certificate can be generated in Reticen8:

 * Client
 * Server
 * Combined Client/Server
 * Certificate Authority

-In addition to this, OPNsense can generate a Certificate Signing Request (CSR).
+In addition to this, Reticen8 can generate a Certificate Signing Request (CSR).
 This can be used if you want to create a certficate signed by an external CA.

 .. warning::